Skip to code content (skip section selection)

 e.
 Payments for travel and meals that are made by an organization that is exempt from taxation under Section 501(c)(3) of the Internal Revenue Code, a bona fide educational institution as defined by Section 203 of the California Revenue and Taxation Code, or a governmental entity and where the payments are exempt from the gift limits in the Political Reform Act.

-6. A City official has the duty to determine whether a person is a restricted source to him or her.
-A person offering or making a gift to a City official has the duty to determine whether he or she is a restricted source to that City official.
+6. A City official has the duty to determine whether a person is a restricted source to the City official.
+A person offering or making a gift to a City official has the duty to determine whether the person is a restricted source to that City official.

 a.
 For restricted sources identified in Sections 49.5.2 J.1.a. and 49.5.2 J.2.a., the following apply:

 i.
-A City official may presume that a person is not a restricted source to him or her if the person is not identified in the electronic filing system for lobbying entities under Section 48.06 B. on the date the gift is offered or made, the City official has conducted a reasonable inquiry into whether the person is a restricted source between database updates, and the City official does not have personal knowledge that the person qualifies as a restricted source.
+A City official may presume that a person is not a restricted source to the City official if the person is not identified in the electronic filing system for lobbying entities under Section 48.06 B. on the date the gift is offered or made, the City official has conducted a reasonable inquiry into whether the person is a restricted source between database updates, and the City official does not have personal knowledge that the person qualifies as a restricted source.

 ii.
 The electronic filing system for lobbying entities is a reference for compliance and enforcement purposes for gifts offered or made as of the date the database was last updated.